Lawliar/CO3/README.md

 ## Before you start:
 1. all artifacts and projects (including the firmware) are built with cmake, if you see `cmake build`, it means: create an empty `build` dir, cd to it, type `cmake ..`, and type `make`.

-2. before using the docker file, the arm-gcc toolchain should also be decompressed to the specified folder if you want to build and flash the firmware.
-If you just want to try out the desktop program, you can just go ahead and use docker build.

-3. CO3 features concolic executing the firmware on the MCU; for concolic executing the firmware, physical MCU is required.
+2. If you want to instrument and build the firmware, the arm-gcc toolchain should be decompressed to the specific (i.e., `./deps/arm`) folder.
+In such a case, a physical MCU, and a USB/(usart-to-USB) cable should also be available.

-4. We also have ports for desktop programs (see sym_runtime); however, this is currently under construction and only supports CGC programs.
+3. We also have ports for desktop programs (see sym_runtime); however, this is currently under construction and only supports CGC programs.

 ## Supported Platforms